shashwat2120/Enhanced-Music-Recognition-App/README.md

    - Verify internet connection for Shazam integration
    - Check audio quality and background noise
    - Ensure audio file format is supported (WAV/MP3)
+   - For local DB, ensure your song is in the database

 3. **Installation Problems**
    - Update pip: `python -m pip install --upgrade pip`